Cell Phone Novel Documentary and Interview

 It encourages the return to literature and poetry in general, despite content being intimately connected with pop and youth culture.
 It is a bridge between the old and the new, even hearkening back to ancient Greek poetry and narrative poetry or plays through the ages, up to the verse novels of today.
 By bringing this onto a technological and social platform, it is widespread and easily accessible by youth worldwide.
 It is like having the best of all worlds in writing and reading experience.

-Because of social media, serialization technology, community and reader interaction, cell phone youth culture, like in Japan, the experience is made fresh.
+Because of social media, serialization technology, community and reader interaction, mobile youth culture, like in Japan, the experience is made fresh.
 Writing or reading in small chapter snippets in between classes, during commutes, in bed and whenever an idea strikes or there is even a minute, encourages a whole new way of looking at reading and writing.
 A single chapter may capture so much in just a few words and may leave a lasting impression after just a minute.

 The English Language Movement